Labelings vs. Embeddings: On Distributed Representations of Distances: Spaces

 We argue that each coordinate can satisfy at most a single antipodal pair.
 As there are $n$ such pairs, the lower bound follows.
 Consider a single coordinate $f:A\rightarrow\R$.
 Assume by way of contradiction that there are $e_i,-e_i,e_j,-e_j\in A$ ($i\ne j$) such that $2\le \left|f(e_i)-f(-e_i)\right|,\left|f(e_j)-f(-e_j)\right|$.
 As $f(e_i),f(-e_i),f(e_j),f(-e_j)\in \R$, by case analysis there must be a pair consisting of one point from $\{f(e_i),f(-e_i)\}$, and one point from $\{f(e_j),f(-e_j)\}$ at distance at least $\min\left\{\left|f(e_i)-f(-e_i)\right|,\left|f(e_j)-f(-e_j)\right|\right\}\ge2$.
 But the actual distance between this pair is only $2^{\frac1p}$.
 Thus $f$ has distortion $\frac{2}{2^{\nicefrac1p}}=2^{1-\frac1p}$, a contradiction. \end{proof}

 Note that \Cref{thm:LBL2toLinfty} implies a lower bound of $\Omega(j)$ on the prioritized dimension of an embedding from $\ell_p$ into $\ell_\infty$, with distortion smaller than $\sqrt{2}$.
-However, for distortion $1+\eps$ we prove a stronger lower bound with exponential dependency on $\eps$.
+Next, for distortion $1+\eps$ we prove a stronger lower bound with exponential dependency on $\eps$.